edologgerbird/sfyr-data-pipeline/README.md

 <br><br>
 <sub>
 Copyright (C) 2022.
-This is an open-source tool that uses publicily avaialble API and is intended and should ONLY be used for use for non-commerical reasons.
+This project is created using publicity available APIs and was created for educational reasons.
+Any parts of this project should ONLY be used for <strong>NON-COMMERICAL</strong> reasons.
 </sub>

 <sub>